PatzEdi/PowerballProbabilities/README.md

 ## User Notice
 - I am not responsible for any damage caused by the data above.
-- The data is not used for any reason to cause a question towards Powerball and their reputation, concerning bias in their numbers, but it can of course be of use to you if you are researching such a topic ;)
+- The data is not used for any reason to cause a question towards Powerball and their reputation, concerning bias in their numbers, but it can of course be of use to you if you are researching such a topic.
+Just as a note, the trends do match random trends.

 ## Credits: